HTMAA 25

 Wants

 I’ve built a lot of little parts for quite practical things, so I wanted to make something more “useless” and whimsical.
-My main requirement:
+My main want:

-The design process can then be seen from my week 1 documentation.
+The overall design process can then be seen from my week 1 documentation.
+Here is my v1 CAD:

 It’s not small, it’s barely disassemblable, but I hope it will pass physically robust - everything delicate is encased, and the shell seems easy to make sturdy.

 This might have to largely be 3D printed.
 I’m thinking I could CNC-mill the base out of wood, though, which would make it more organic (suitable for a plant) and sturdy.
+Leaves and other decorations I think would be cool to lasercut out of clear green acrylic, and heat-gun into shape.
 Ping pong balls I will purchase.

 Design Focus: Shooting Mechanism